kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 7. Compatible with, and optimized for *all* major cache plugins, including WP Super Cache and many others.
 Not all anti-spam plugins can say that.
 8. Display your blocked spam stats on your site.
 Customizable widgets for graphic counters to display spam stats, in multiple colors, sizes and options.
 9. Works in WordPress Multisite as well.
 (See the related [FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/faqs/#faqs_3) for details.)
 10. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 Block specific human spammers by IP, email address, or a number of other options.
 The Enhanced Comment Blacklist has some improvements over the default WordPress blacklist functionality, and adds a link in the comment & contact form notification emails that will let you blacklist a spammer's IP with one click.
-It also provides some advanced custom options for blocking spam on the built-in contact form.
+It also provides some advanced custom options for blocking spam on everything else that WP-SpamShield protects.
 11. WP-SpamShield Whitelist option.
 Allows you to specify certain users who you want to let bypass the antispam filters.
 12. This plugin is legal to use in Germany and the EU, and does not violate European privacy laws.
 It does not use any type of cloud-based service, spam data is not transmitted from your server to any other server, and all anti-spam processing happens directly on your website's server.
 13. A truly plug and play replacement and upgrade for WP-SpamFree.
 (This plugin is a far more advanced fork of WP-SpamFree with dramatically improved page load speed, security, and spam blocking power, by its original author.)
 It will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.